podio/podio-objc-platform/tutorial/index.md

 ## 7. Collaborating with other users on bugs

-Like with any good bug tracking tool, you want to be able to assign and re-assign a bug to any member of your team.
-As mentioned previously, people on Podio Platform are organized into *spaces* togheter with the items they can collaborate around.
+Like with any good bug tracking tool, you need your entire team to use it for it to be useful.
+You want to be able to assign and re-assign a bug to any member of your team and comment on the bug.
+As mentioned previously, people on Podio Platform are organized into *spaces* together with the items they can collaborate on.
 So in order to get your team on board with using your bug tracker, you need to do two things:

 1. Add your team members to the space
 2. Change the assignee of your bug to be a member of the space